seanwhs/Plans/My-Process-was-Buggy.md

 ### 1. Finish the System Once

 No half-watching at 2x speed while scrolling my phone.
-I watch the tutorial to the end to understand how data moves through the entire system end-to-end.
+I watch a tutorial to the end to understand how data moves through the entire system end-to-end.
 The goal here is macro-comprehension, not line-by-line memorization.

 ### 2. Isolate the Core Constraints